krishvsoni/Introduction-To-Git-Github/README.md

 1. Fork the repository to your GitHub account.
 2. Clone the forked repository to your local machine using the `git clone` command.
 3. Create a new branch to work on your changes using the `git branch` command.
-4. Make your desired changes to the `Addition.C` program or any other relevant files.
+4. Make your desired changes to the `file.c` program or any other relevant files.
 5. Commit your changes with descriptive commit messages using the `git commit` command.
 6. Push your changes to your forked repository on GitHub using the `git push` command.
 7. Finally, open a pull request from your forked repository to the original repository, detailing the changes you made and explaining their significance.